St. James Parish Profile

 Increase productivity and profitability of Louisiana agriculture

-• Conduct sugarcane field day and grower meeting
+• Conduct a sugarcane field day and grower meetings

 • Conduct farm and home educational visits